Tamiment: Background

 The Rand School of Social Science was a Socialist institution in New York City, founded in 1906 and governed by the American Socialist Society.
 The school enrolled five thousand students annually between 1910 and 1920 but often did not have enough capital to cover operating costs.
 The Lusk Committee, led by New York state senator Clayton Lusk, was investigating what it regarded as "subversive activities" and attempted to close the Rand School by injunction.

 The school fought and won a costly two-year battle to remain open but, in 1920, its operating capital was at an all-time low.
-Bertha Mailly, executive secretary of the Rand School, held many fundraisers and was credited for keeping the school afloat.
+Bertha Howell Mailly, executive secretary of the Rand School, held many fundraisers and was credited for keeping the school afloat.
 She conceived of the idea of establishing a summer school and camp that would generate enough revenue to support both itself and the Rand School.

 In the summer of 1919 Mailly had visited Unity House in Bushkill, Pennsylvania, a resort operated by a local chapter of the International Ladies' Garment Workers' Union (ILGWU).
 While she was there she learned that an adjoining 2,100 acre property was for sale, promptly made a deposit, and successfully raised the money to buy the land and establish a new camp.
 The facility was named Tamiment, an old Native American word for the area, and would be located less than one hundred miles from New York City.